hakanu/code_surf/README.md

 ![](speed.png)

 * Keyboard first navigation
+* Respects .gitignore and .hgignore files as ag does.
 * Clean UI
 * All private, no internet access is needed.
 * Keyboard shortcuts to bring it to focus whenever needed (ctrl + shift + J)